owickstrom/wickstrom.tech/_posts/generating-sight-reading-exercises/2016-08-02-generating-sight-reading-exercises-using-constraint-logic-programming-in-clojure-part-1.md

 using logic variables we can't use `reduce` and `first`; we have to describe the logical relation of the reduction.

-Now to last relation we need to define, called `baro`.
-It simply states that a bar is a sequence of notes and that the total note value must be 16.
+The last relation define is called `baro`.
+It simply states that a bar is a sequence of notes, and that the total note value must be 16.

 ```clojure
 (defn baro [notes]